Measuring Information Transfer in Neural Networks: Measuring Information Transfer in Transfer Learning

 In Table \ref{tab:trans}, we measure the model information of pre-trained image classification models and pre-trained language models.
 The target tasks are CIFAR-10 and MultiNLI.
 Examining model performance, clearly there is not a single measure that represents the quality of the model: Different models have an advantage at different numbers of training examples.
 Task-specific knowledge (from pre-training on a similar task) contributes to few-shot effectiveness, while general knowledge helps more in many-shot.
 Both kinds of knowledge can be measured and are reflected in $L_{IA}$.

 More expressive model and pre-training on more data both contribute to increased information in the model by $L_{IA}$.
 Pre-training on similar tasks (e.g., from SNLI to MultiNLI) is also a method to significantly increase model information about the target task.
+From Table \ref{tab:trans} we can observe that if a model have more information about the target task, it will generally have better performance across different transfer learning settings.